Introduction

 - Miscarriages if any are also mentioned in number along with the age at which she miscarried her child is very important.

-- In the past
+- In past

-pregnancies any complications occurred are also mentioned along with the mode of delivery of her child.
-Either the baby was delivered normally or via C-section or instruments.
-General condition of the babies born is mentioned, their sex, weight at birth and any congenital anomalies if presentare also asked and mentioned.
+pregnancies, any complications that occurred are also mentioned along with the mode of delivery of her child.
+Either the baby was delivered normally or via C-section or instruments.- The general condition of the babies born is mentioned, and their sex, weight at birth, and any congenital anomalies if present

 4. Gynecological history

-- Nature, duration and time of her menstrual cycle
+- Nature, duration, and time of her menstrual cycle

 - Any modes of contraception used by her

 - If her pap smear was done or not.
-It is important because pap smear is done to diagnose various infectious and non-infectious diseases including cervical carcinoma
+It is important because a pap smear is done to diagnose various infectious and non-infectious diseases including cervical carcinoma

 - Any other gynecological issue she faced in the past